-A linguistic concept intimately tied to constituency is structure dependency, the notion that grammatical knowledge relies on the structural relationships between constituents, rather than on the linear sequence of items.
-One of the fiercest arguments leveled at distributional models of learning (of which neural networks can be seen as an instantiation) concerns the uninformativeness of such mechanisms for detecting linguistically relevant properties (Pinker, 1984).
-Pinker argued that the most relevant properties of language are abstract, such as phrase structure configurations, grammatical relations, and syntactic categories, whereas information contained in raw input pertains to serial position, adjacency, and cooccurrence relations among words.
-To the extent that connectionist models, and in particular SRNs, process information simply relying on the linear sequencing of linguistic elements (at any level of analysis, phonemes, morphemes, words, etc.), they would seem doomed to fail to capture structure dependency.
-Reali and Christiansen (in press) demonstrated that SRNs could master a classic example of structure dependency in English, auxiliary fronting.
+A linguistic concept intimately tied to constituency is structure dependency, the notion that grammatical knowledge relies on the structural relationships between constituents rather than on the linear sequence of items.
+One of the fiercest arguments leveled at distributional models of learning (of which neural networks can be seen as an instantiation) concerns the uninformativeness of such mechanisms for detecting linguistically relevant properties.
+The most relevant properties of language appear to be abstract, such as phrase structure configurations, grammatical relations, and syntactic categories, whereas information contained in raw input pertains to serial position, adjacency, and co-occurrence relations among words.
+To the extent that connectionist models, and in particular SRNs, process information relying simply on the linear sequencing of linguistic elements (at any level of analysis - phonemes, morphemes, words, etc.), they would seem doomed to fail to capture structure dependency.
+It turns out that SRNs can master a classic example of structure dependency in English, auxiliary fronting.
 In the generative linguistics framework, declaratives are turned into questions by fronting the correct auxiliary.
-For example, to turn the declarative form The man who is hungry is ordering dinner, it is correct to front the main clause auxiliary as in (1a), but fronting the subordinate clause auxiliary produces an ungrammatical sentence as in (1b) (Chomsky, 1980).
+For example, to turn the declarative form The man who is hungry is ordering dinner, it is correct to front the main clause auxiliary, as in 1(a), but fronting the subordinate clause auxiliary produces an ungrammatical sentence, as in 1(b):

-- (1a) Is the man who is hungry ordering dinner? - (1b) Is the man who hungry is ordering dinner?
+1(a) Is the man who is hungry ordering dinner?1(b) Is the man who hungry is ordering dinner?

 A structure-independent rule would move the first is, but the correct structure-dependent rule involves only the movement of the is from the main clause.
-Because children do not erroneously move the first is to the front of the sentence (Crain and Nakayama, 1987), and because they receive too little direct evidence for inferring correct auxiliary fronting (e.g., Chomsky, 1980), it has been claimed that structure dependency could not be learned from positive evidence by an associative mechanism.
-Reali and Christiansen trained SRNs to predict the next lexical category from a corpus of child-directed speech that contained no relevant examples of correct auxiliary fronting.
+Because children do not erroneously move the first is to the front of the sentence, and because they receive too little direct evidence for inferring correct auxiliary fronting, it has been claimed that structure dependency could not be learned from positive evidence by an associative mechanism.
+To address this challenge, SRNs were trained to predict the next lexical category from a corpus of child-directed speech that contained no relevant examples of correct auxiliary fronting.
 The networks, tested on completely novel sentences, produced more accurate predictions for grammatical test sentences such as Is the boy who is hungry nearby? than for ungrammatical sentences, such as Is the boy who hungry is nearby?
 The prediction of the well-formed relative clause continuation, V (i.e., is), was highly preferred over the ill-formed version, ADJ (i.e., hungry).
 This pattern of predictions reflected the networks' sensitivity to the statistical properties of the corpus.
-The networks distinguished chunks of lexical categories that were more frequent in the training input from less frequent ones (i.e., the lexical categories corresponding to PRON V ADJ [who is hungry] vs. PRON ADJ V [who hungry is]).
-This work suggests that the networks were sensitive to the indirect statistical evidence present in the corpus, developing an appropriate bias toward the correct forms of AUX-questions without having a built-in rule for question formation.
+The networks distinguished chunks of lexical categories that were more frequent in the training input from less-frequent ones (i.e., the lexical categories corresponding to PRON VADJ (who is hungry) vs. PRON ADJ V (who hungry is)).
+This work suggests that the networks were sensitive to the indirect statistical evidence present in the corpus, developing an appropriate bias toward the correct forms of AUX questions without having a built-in rule for question formation.